nerdXNature/api-docs/source/index.html.md

 <%= api_base_url %>/api/oauth2/auth?response_type=code&client_id=d262d1d3-d969-4d48-ac1e-cfceec88b5c9&scope=user_profile%20observees%20grades&redirect_uri=https%3A%2F%2Fdcraft.com%2Foauth2%2Fresponse&purpose=dCraft
 ```

 The user will now be forwarded to an opaque URL for authorization.
-If they accept or deny your request, they will be redirected to the specified redirect URI.
+If they accept or deny your request, they will be redirected to the redirect URI in the original request.

 ### After User Input